django-hurricane/django-hurricane/docs/usage.rst

 +----------------+-------------------------------------------------------------------------------------+

-The precedence is: 1. command line option (if available), 2.
-Django settings, 3. environment variable
+The precedence is: 1. command line option (if available), 2. django settings, 3. environment variable

 There are a couple of command options: